scramjetorg/framework-js/README.md

 const stream = new DataStream();
 ```

-Such approach is useful when one needs to manually write data to a stream or use it as pipe destination:
+Such approach is useful when one needs to manually write data to a stream or use it as a pipe destination:

 ```ts
 import { DataStream } from "scramjet";